1.1 Just this one thing

 I’m special because I’m suffering.

 And if that’s the case, why would you ever want to let go of your suffering?
-Why wouldn’t you want to develop it and deepen it and become more special by the day?
+Why wouldn’t you want to suffer even more so you can be even more special?

-Fortunately, at the same time I was imbibing these sad gospels about writing, I noticed some contrary things…
+Fortunately, at the same time I was imbibing these sad perspectives about writing, I noticed some contrary things…

 I had a friend who loved writing.
 She started first thing every morning and wrote for hours.
 Her stories were deep and engaging.
 She was having the time of her life.